boltops-tools/kubes/docs/_docs/yaml/erb-comment.md

   type: ClusterIP
 ```

-This allows IDB kubernetes autocompletion plugins and tools to work because the `.kubes/resources/web/service.yaml` source code itself is perfectly valid YAML.
+This allows IDE kubernetes autocompletion plugins and tools to work because the `.kubes/resources/web/service.yaml` source code itself is perfectly valid YAML.

 The `#ERB` comments are essentially replaced by `<% ... %>` tags before ERB processing happens.
 Example: